 19. Cinema

-For a simple, minimal planning, team bonding activity why not go and watch a movie in the cinema.
-This is perfect is there is an icon movie on as it prevents any spoilers on Monday.
+For a simple, minimal planning, team bonding activity, why not go and watch a film at the cinema?
+This is perfect if there is an iconic movie on, as it prevents any spoilers on Monday!

 20. Improv Workshop

-Lazer tag is very popular so it should be easy to find a venue nearby.
-We favour Lazer tag over paintball as players are less likely to end up with bruises.
-However, both options are viable.
+Laser tag is very popular, so it should be easy to find a venue nearby.
+We favour Laser tag over paintball as players are less likely to end up with bruises.
+However, both options are viable…

 23. Kayaking